fionatfrancis/ROV2018/ROV_fish_analysis.md

 Fiona Francis
 2/2/2021

-# Preliminary Analysis of Vector ROV surveys from 2018
+# Preliminary analysis of ROV VECTOR surveys from 2018

-This includes both data cleaning and calculating abundances of fish species and their densities using the area of transects.
+Mostly data cleaning and calculating abundances of fish species and their densities using the area of transects.
 The goal of this analysis is to determine if there is an effect of RCA status or habitat type on fish densities.
 I think that I will need to calculate a PCA analysis to pair down habitat characteristics into fewer categories.

 SUMMARY STATS